Binance Ignores Crypto Ban Plan in India Also, Acquires WazirX

 Binance has become another major crypto exchange that is investing in India despite the local government said it's considering a total cryptocurrency ban in the country.

-After South Korea’s major crypto exchange Bithumb said in October that is hoping to launch an exchange in India, Binance moved faster and for undisclosed sum acquired a local exchange, WazirX, ranked 159th by trading volume (USD 344,564 in the past 24 hours, according to Coinpaprika).
+After South Korea’s major crypto exchange Bithumb said in October that is hoping to launch an exchange in India, Binance moved faster and for an undisclosed sum acquired a local exchange, WazirX, ranked 159th by trading volume (USD 344,564 in the past 24 hours, according to Coinpaprika).

 According to Binance, the acquisition will allow to launch "multiple fiat-to-crypto gateways" and their users will be able to use Indian rupee (INR) to buy/sell crypto starting November 25th.

 The company plans that the first quarter of 2020 will see WazirX’s auto-matching engine integrated into the Binance Fiat Gateway platform.
 This will enable Binance.com users to directly place orders on that exchange, as well as the Binance iOS or Android app, in order to purchase tether (USDT) against INR.
 With the purchase of USDT from the WazirX digital asset marketplace, users will be able to trade any digital asset available on Binance.com.

 According to Nischal Shetty, WazirX CEO, “fiat on-ramps play a critical role in deciding the size and adoption of cryptomarket.”
 With more than a billion people, India “is primed for massive crypto adoption and this acquisition by Binance gives us the opportunity to not only cater to India but every developing nation where fiat on-ramps have to be built.”

 On the other hand, the community can get the native WazirX token (WRX) – currently held by some 64,000 users – through trade mining and signups, but the exchange also announced that a token sale is “under consideration.”